 Board of Directors

-Galena West, President
+Galena WestImmediate Past President

 Galena West has served as Executive Director since her appointment on August 15, 2020.
 Prior to that she served as the Chief of Enforcement for the Fair Political Practices Commission since June 2015.
 She spent ten years as Senior Commission Counsel in the Enforcement Division, serving as second in command of the division.